google/CFU-Playground/docs/source/setup-guide.rst

    make env

-Then, to enter the environment, type:
+Then, each time to enter the environment, type:

 .. code-block:: bash